ray-project/xgboost_ray/README.md

 In the example above, the GPU must have at least 10,000,000 KiB (about 9.6 GiB) memory.
-However, empirically we found that using a `DeviceQuantileDMatrix` seems to have more peak GPU memory usage, possibly for intermediate storage when loading data.
+However, empirically we found that using a `DeviceQuantileDMatrix` seems to show more peak GPU memory usage, possibly for intermediate storage when loading data (about 10%).

-**Best practices**:
+**Best practices**

 In order to reduce peak memory usage, consider the following
 suggestions: